File

 -

-Sandboxed file system management in mobile applications only
+Sandboxed file system management (Optional feature)

 -